wikitongues/poly/CONDUCT.md

 #Poly Contributor Covenant Code of Conduct

-All contributors will be held accountable to the Contributor Covenant.
+All contributors will be held accountable to the following code of conduct.

 [Directory](https://github.com/wikitongues/poly#poly)